TRON-US/go-btfs/docs/debug-guide.md

 # General performance debugging guidelines

-This is a document for helping debug go-ipfs.
-Please add to it if you can!
+This is a document for helping debug go-btfs.

 ### Table of Contents
 - [Beginning](#beginning)